furnstahl/Physics-8820/LectureNotes/_build/html/_sources/content/Why_Bayes_is_better/lecture_09.md

 The procedure is illustrated in the notebook
-["A Bayesian Billiard game"](/notebooks/Why_Bayes_is_better/bayes_billiard.ipynb) and is quite generic, so it is worth looking at in detail. *The discussion here is not as complete as the notebook.*
+["A Bayesian Billiard game"](/notebooks/Why_Bayes_is_better/bayes_billiard.ipynb) and is quite generic, so it is worth looking at in detail. *The discussion here is not as complete as the notebook.
+Be sure to run through the notebook as well.*

 Bayesian billiard schematic:
 ```{image} /_images/bayesian_billiard_schematic.png